HuihuiChyan/text_classification_tf_estimator/README.md

-# text_classification_experiments
+# text_classification_tf_estimator
-All styles of deep-learning based codes.
-Since the training data is too small, can only get 0.75 acc on dev data.
+Text classification using tf.estimator API.
+The model is very simple with just one-layer Bi-LSTM.
+And since the training data is also very small, can only get 0.75 accuracy on dev data.
-Just for testing different code styles, so the model itself is very simple.
+Just for testing the tf.estimator API, which is easy to use(maybe even not easy) but hard to debug.